Storage heaters explained: costs, benefits and types

 - Remote controls, so you can even operate them from your smartphone over Wi-Fi

 There’s lots to get excited about when it comes to storage heaters – but it’s not all sunshine and roses.
-There are one or two other things to consider before you decide that they’re right for you.
+There are one or 2 other things to consider before you decide that they’re right for you.
 Here’s our rundown of the main drawbacks: